 At CDIC Dental, we don’t believe black amalgam fillings are bad for you, but when necessary their replacement with Cosmetic Fillings is predictable, safe and easy.
 Old metallic fillings can be unsightly and many people nowadays have ones that are deteriorating with leaky margins at risk of further decay.
 Amalgam fillings have also received a lot of unfair criticism in the past from different groups of allied health professional with little or no objective data to support their claims.
 High levels of mercury and other heavy metals in the body have been blamed on peoples amalgam fillings, yet people who have never had a filling in their life have been found to have similar high levels.
 One cannot dispel alternative sources of these high metal levels in the body, especially form dietary intake, in particular fish caught in the ocean or the bays around which we live.

-In almost every case, a rubber dam barrier is placed around the teeth preventing not only debris from the old metal filling being ingested or inhaled, but ensuring a moisture free environment for the placement of the new cosmetic filling.
+In almost every case, a rubber dam barrier is placed around the teeth being treated and adjacent teeth preventing not only debris being swallowed or inhaled, but ensuring a moisture free environment for the placement of the new cosmetic filling.
 Having a moisture free environment, means that the bond and seal between the tooth and the cosmetic filling is strongest.
-Often we use a combination of white cosmetic filling materials with differing viscosities reducing the stresses within the material that build up during the light curing process.
+Often we use a combination of white cosmetic filling materials with differing viscosities and shades reducing the stresses within the material as its built up and cured.

-Call the CDIC Dental today to arrange a visit to discuss the replacement of your metal fillings with cosmetic tooth coloured dental fillings.
+Call the CDIC Dental today to arrange a visit to have your metal fillings checked and if necessary replaced with cosmetic tooth coloured dental fillings.